anmolchawla/Data-Visualization---Time-Series-Country/ASSIGNMENT.md

 ## Homework Guidelines
-- Homework repository must be updated before the start of the next course.
+- Homework to be submitted in a week time *before* the start of class.
+- Late homework policy: -10% for each late day, including the day of the course when the homework is due.
+- Commits *after* the submission deadline will not count towards the grade unless requested (late policy may apply).
 - Homework is expected to work in: SAFARI AND CHROME (Mac), IE AND CHROME (Windows)